 3. Explore on Your First Visit

 Simply let your toddler explore on the first visit.
 He or she will want to look at everything!
 My little one wanted to sit at every table, look at every display case and walk up and down every aisle.
 Most of all he wanted to play!
-Our library has a train table, stuffed animals and puzzles for the children.
+Our library has a train table, stuffed animals, and puzzles for the children.
 This is where he wanted to spend most of his time.

 4. Check out Books

 Don’t forget to bring a “special” library bag with you to transport your books.
-I like to use canvas with strong handles.
+I like to use canvas bags with strong handles.
 Lots of books can be heavy and when you may be holding a toddler and a stack of books, a strong carrying bag is a must!

 5. Teach Book Care

-Once you take your books home, you will wanted to find a special spot to store them.
+Once you take your books home, you will want to find a special spot to store them.
 It may be a basket in their room or a shelf in the living room.
 It is helpful to keep them stored separately from your other books so that you can retrieve them easily when it’s time to return them.

 Library books have some special features that books from your home library do not.
 It’s important to show toddlers the library pockets inside the books and stress that they are not to be pulled out.
 The little ones also have a fascination with the clear plastic book covers on many of the books.
 Again, a reminder that these are not to be taken off will save you some library fines.
 Here are some more tips for teaching kids how to treat books.